ACheysson/acheysson.github.io/_publications/2024-08-01-european-parliament.md

 permalink: /publication/2024-08-01-european-parliament
 excerpt: 'This paper is about the European parliament.'
 date: 2024-08-01
-Status: 'R&R at Journal of European Public Policy'
+status: 'R&R at Journal of European Public Policy'
 ---

 Joint with [N. Fraccaroli](https://sites.google.com/view/nfraccaroli/home)